algolia/algoliasearch-magento/README.md

 Algolia Search for Magento
 ==================

-[Algolia Search](http://www.algolia.com) is a search API that provides hosted full-text, numerical and faceted search.
+[Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.
-Algolia’s Search API makes it easy to deliver a great search experience in your apps & websites providing:

- * REST and JSON-based API
- * search among infinite attributes from a single searchbox
- * instant-search after each keystroke
- * relevance & popularity combination
- * typo-tolerance in any language
- * faceting
- * 99.99% SLA
- * first-class data security

-This module let you easily integrate the Algolia Search API to your Magento instance.
-The module is based on [algoliasearch-client-php](https://github.com/algolia/algoliasearch-client-php) and [algoliasearch-client-js](https://github.com/algolia/algoliasearch-client-js).
+This extension replaces the default search of Magento with a typo-tolerant, fast & relevant search experience backed by Algolia.
+It's based on [algoliasearch-client-php](https://github.com/algolia/algoliasearch-client-php) and [algoliasearch-client-js](https://github.com/algolia/algoliasearch-client-js).

 Installation